Importing workbooks retains the data, styling, formatting, formulas, and more from your existing spreadsheets.

 Preparing table header rows

-It is common for worksheets that organize data into a table to have a row for that table's header.
-Sometimes, users even add basic table information above the table.
 After importing your spreadsheet, you can quickly set a worksheet's table header row to tell Spreadsheet.com where the table region of your worksheet starts.
-Before importing your spreadsheets you may want to identify which rows of each worksheet contain header information Spreadsheet.com.
-As only rows below the table header row will be treated as table records, and only table rows are affected by sorting and filtering.
-Similarly, only table rows are visible in non-sheet view types such as Kanban views.
+Before importing your spreadsheets, you may find it helpful to identify which rows of each worksheet contain header information.

 Preparing data for conversion into User cells

-The User data type allows you to link to existing Spreadsheet.com users.
-Adding users to worksheets allows you to @mention them, stores all their contact information in one place across workbooks, and ensures they are notified if data they're assigned to changes.
-For instance, tasks they're assigned to, job candidates they're trying to hire, or deliverables they are waiting on.
+As we've explored previously in our Quick Start series, the User data type allows you to link cells to existing Spreadsheet.com users.
+Adding users to worksheets allows you to @mention them, stores all of their contact information in one place across workbooks, and ensures they are notified if data they're assigned to changes.

 Spreadsheet.com can use a name or email address to match to users.
-So, before import, make sure your names or email addresses in these cells match those in Spreadsheet.com to maximize your success rate.
+Before import, make sure your names or email addresses in these cells match those in Spreadsheet.com to maximize your success rate.

 Preparing data for conversion into Select and Multiselect cells